nanos/FediFetcher-docs/Migrating-From-GitHub-Actions.md

 In April 2025 GitHub removed a dependency that is needed to run FediFetcher as GitHub Action.

 > [!IMPORTANT]
-> If you are currently running FediFetcher as GitHub Action, you will need to run FediFetcher using another mechanism going forward. **You will have until 20th June 2025 to do so**.
+> If you are currently running FediFetcher as GitHub Action, you will need to run FediFetcher using another mechanism going forward. **You should have until 20th June 2025 to do so**.

 This document outlines the basic steps needed to migrate FediFetcher: